alexaiken/mpas-regent/README.md

 I would start by going to https://mpas-dev.github.io/ and poking around, especially the links about the atmospheric model.

-Then, you can go through the tutorial here: http://www2.mmm.ucar.edu/projects/mpas/tutorial/Boulder2019/index.html <br />
-File 4 in particular is very helpful for understanding the mesh structure.
+Then, you can skim through the tutorial here: http://www2.mmm.ucar.edu/projects/mpas/tutorial/Boulder2019/index.html <br /> File 4 in particular is very helpful for understanding the mesh structure.

 I have uploaded a Google Drive folder with a bunch of PDFs I found helpful to understand things.
 The tutorial PDFs are also located there.
 The link is https://drive.google.com/drive/folders/1d3mViA53ELeKhiph5kzJndGQwXw7zL_W?usp=sharing. <br />

-The user guide is also quite helpful (direct link: http://www2.mmm.ucar.edu/projects/mpas/mpas_atmosphere_users_guide_7.0.pdf), although it is also in the google drive.
-Pages 65-69 are useful for understanding the Voronoi mesh, as well as making sense of the variables in the mesh files.
+The user guide is also very helpful (direct link: http://www2.mmm.ucar.edu/projects/mpas/mpas_atmosphere_users_guide_7.0.pdf).
+It is also in the google drive.
+Pages 65-69 are particularly useful for understanding the Voronoi mesh, as well as making sense of the variables in the mesh files.
 It might also provide some motivation for why we designed the data structures the way we did.

 When you get to the stage where you want to understand the MPAS codebase, we have a google doc here: https://docs.google.com/document/d/1yF4sEZyL1xUkHHfx-uYcRANpZyboRIZo3iiaydksnlw/edit